Alen-Mo/python-tips-tricks/README.md

 * [Gleam](https://github.com/dgrtwo/gleam) - Convert your graphs into amazing web apps using just Python code
 * [ggplot](https://github.com/tidyverse/ggplot2) - An advanced Python analytics library
 * [Bokeh](https://docs.bokeh.org/en/latest/) - Generate a visualization that is friendly for web interfaces and browsers
+* [Tweepy](https://github.com/tweepy/tweepy) - Open source Python package that gives you a very convenient way to access the Twitter API with Python

 ## Build with